picotank/testproject/README.md

 </p>

 ## Abstract
 We developed an interest point detector to detect interest point location from **event camera data**.
-This idea was adapted from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."* Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich [ArXiV 2018](https://arxiv.org/abs/1712.07629) [1] This code is partially based on the pytorch implementation. https://github.com/eric-yyjau/pytorch-superpoint.
+This idea was adapted from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."* Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich.
+[ArXiV 2018](https://arxiv.org/abs/1712.07629).
+[1] This code is partially based on the pytorch implementation. https://github.com/eric-yyjau/pytorch-superpoint.

 Our algorithm mainly consists of two parts:
 We first train our detector network with synthetic event data.
 We then iteratively use the trained detector network to label interest points of a real-world dataset and train the network with the labeled dataset.